erickpaulus/cpp-programming-advanced/AppLoggerService/readme.md

 5. Check the file at `C:\ProgramData\applog.txt`.

 ## Result
-if success, the applog contains data like this
+if success, the applog.txt contains data like this

 ![applog.txt.png](applog.txt.png)